Sometimes, we’re our own worst enemies. Maybe not intentionally, but still, it happens. We set a common goal like one of these:

 - “My morning routine will be easier when my clothes closet is organized!”

-As for money management, the former accountant in me deals with the finances pretty effectively and efficiently.
+Being organized isn’t much of an issue for me, since I’ve made a career out of it for fourteen years!
+As for money management, the former accountant in me deals with our finances pretty effectively and efficiently.

 But the weight loss issue?
-Houston, we have a problem.
-At my annual physical last week, some blood work numbers weren’t good.
-My doctor threw down the gauntlet: I have six months to make an improvement, which can be accomplished through better diet and exercise.
+Pffft.
+I’m telling you, this post-menopausal weight does not seem to budge.
 Do I want to deal with it?
-Ah, no – not really.
-BUT.
+Ah, no. BUT.
 Do I want to be healthier?
 You betcha – for a lot of reasons, and for lots of people in my life.

-That’s not to say it’s going to be easy, but by setting SMART goals, I hope to address the problems before they get worse.
 Here’s a link to an interesting article from Harvard Health about making lifestyle changes.
-It’s not that we don’t know WHAT we need to do, it’s finding our way to the right HOW, and navigating around our sabotaging habits.
-Wish me luck, and stay tuned…
+It’s not that we don’t know what we need to do, it’s finding our way to the right HOW, and navigating our self-sabotaging habits.
+Since there’s no magic wand to wave, S.M.A.R.T. goals can help.

 If you’d like to get future blog posts delivered straight to your inbox, sign up for my newsletter titled, “Organized Thoughts.“